vanessagabler/pkp-docs/dev/documentation/en/architecture-entities.md

 ## Extending Schemas

-Hooks can be used to add, edit or remove properties of an entity.
+Hooks can be used to add, edit, or remove properties of an entity.

 Add an `institutionalHome` property to the `Context` entity.